Hard-hit Peru’s costly bet on cheap COVID-19 antibody tests

 Another, by South Korean company SD Biosensor, has been subject to scrutiny in the U.S.

 The group’s Standard Q antibody test was barred for use by the U.S. Food and Drug Administration.
-The agency does not detail why tests are pulled from distribution; it can by for failing to provide sufficient data or if found not to meet the agency’s standards, among other reasons.
+The agency does not detail why tests are pulled from distribution; it can be for failing to provide sufficient data or if found not to meet the agency’s standards, among other reasons.
 An independent analysis of the test sponsored by the National Cancer Institute found that it had only a 76.7% total chance of correctly identifying a positive case.

 Peru’s government contends the Standard Q test it purchased is different, because it uses one test strip instead of two, though an FDA spokeswoman said that both are “very similar.”